 The cost of taking up a franchise will vary according to the nature of the business and the size and location of your premises.
 You could invest as little as £5,000, or as much as £500,000.
 You will have to pay some or all of the following fees and costs:

 - Initial franchise fee – this is a one-off fee to ‘buy-in’ to the business.
 It reimburses part of the franchisor’s costs in developing the franchise operation, recruiting you and, where appropriate, helping you find suitable premises.
-The fee is normally 5 –10% of the total investment cost, although the percentage may be higher for a low cost franchise.
+The fee is normally 5 to 10% of the total investment cost, although the percentage may be higher for a low-cost franchise.
 The fee should not include a large profit element for the franchisor.

 - Training fees – usually included in the franchise fee, but sometimes itemised as a separate charge.

 - Premises – occasionally, the franchisor may take the head lease and grant you a sub-lease.
 There will sometimes be a premium and/or advance rent to pay.

 - Shopfitting – the franchisor may have arranged for a specific firm to fit premises out in a standard format.